 We’re here to help

 Fortunately, our International Premier and Retail Banking team are here for guidance.
-You can also open an Australian bank account online up to three months before you arrive in Australia.
+You can also open an Australian bank account online up to 14 days before you arrive in Australia.